Pusô: Description

 Pusô does not refer to a specific recipe, rather it is a way of packaging and serving rice.
 Therefore, it can actually refer to many different ways of preparing rice, ranging from plain, to savory or sweet.
 Regardless, all of them are woven pouches where rice is poured inside and cooked by boiling.
 As the rice cooks, it is prevented from spreading by the pouch, resulting in a compacted cake-like texture.
 It can be made with either regular white rice or glutinous rice poured into a pre-woven container and then immersed in a boiling liquid.
-It is commonly plain, but it can be cooked with meat or flavored with gata (coconut milk) and spices like salt or ginger.
+It is commonly plain, but it can be cooked with meat or flavored with gatâ (coconut milk) and spices like salt or ginger.
 Other variants of the dish can also be sweet and can be cooked with muscovado sugar.

-Pusô are differentiated from other leaf-wrapped Filipino dishes like the Tagalog binalot and the Maguindanao pastil, as well as various kakanin snacks wrapped in leaves found throughout the Philippines, like suman and morón.
+Pusô are differentiated from other leaf-wrapped Filipino dishes like the Tagalog binalot and the Maguindanao pastil, as well as various kakanín snacks wrapped in leaves found throughout the Philippines, like suman and morón.
 These dishes all use leaves that are simply wrapped around the food and folded or tied.
 They are not woven into complex patterns unlike pusô.

 Leaf-weaving is an ancient art in the Philippines and is used to make various traditional handicrafts like baskets, hats, mats, toys, sidings, and even religious decorations (both in ancient anitism and in modern Christian Palm Sunday celebrations).
 Food, as well, is commonly wrapped in woven leaves, the most commonly used being banana or coconut leaves.
 It makes them aesthetically pleasing, practical to eat, and infuses the food with the aroma of the leaves.

 Pusô pouches are almost always woven from coconut leaves, though they can also be made from other palm species or from pandan leaves.
 The coconut leaves used are freshly sprouted, usually pale yellow to light green in color and far more pliable than older leaves.
-These young leaves are known as lukay in most Visayan regions; palaspas, usbong, talbos, or ibus in Southern Luzon; dugokan in Leyte; ugbos in Bohol; uyok in Masbate; and langkóy in Bicol.
+These young leaves are known as lukáy in most Visayan regions; palaspas, usbong, talbos, or ibus in Southern Luzon; dugokan in Leyte; ugbos in Bohol; uyok in Masbate; and langkóy in Bicol.
 There are numerous techniques by which they can be woven, which has translated into many different kinds of pusô.

-Weavers of pusô are traditionally known as mamumuso or manlalah in Cebuano.
+Weavers of pusô are traditionally known as mamumusô or manlalah in Cebuano.